gabrielfreirebraz/quake-log-api/README.md

 The efficiency score, based on the KD Ratio and kills, is another important metric that helps evaluate a player's overall performance beyond just the number of eliminations and deaths.
 This score combines the KD Ratio with the total number of eliminations to produce a score that reflects both the effectiveness and aggressiveness of the player.
 For example, a player with many eliminations but also many deaths might have a moderate KD Ratio, but a high efficiency score due to the high number of eliminations, highlighting their significant impact and contribution to the matches.

 In our API, we use a weight of 10 in calculating this score to emphasize the value of eliminations, reflecting the importance of offensive actions within the game context.
 This weighting helps identify players who not only avoid being eliminated but also actively contribute to the team's success through offensive actions.

+**Score Calculation**

+We combine the K/D Ratio and total kills into a formula that balances these factors.

+`Player Score = (K/D Ratio) × Weighting Factor + Total Kills`

+Where:

+- **Weighting Factor:** This is a value you choose to give weight to the K/D Ratio in the overall calculation.
+For example, if you choose a weighting factor of 10, it will multiply the K/D Ratio by 10, balancing the importance between efficiency and aggressiveness.